UC-Berkeley-Extension/global/web/modules/custom/bglobal_test_content/README.md

 * 2 media items that contain those images
 * 2 Taxonomy terms in the 'school' vocabulary
 * 1 Article node assigned to the school vocabulary.
+* 1 View page node assigned to the school vocabulary.

 The module is enabled as part of the site `setup.sh` process.